-Diamond Head, one of the best-known volcanic craters in the world, can be seen from the southeast coast of O‘ahu, not far from Waikiki.
-A great Hawaiian adventure for the entire family, Diamond Head is one of Hawai‘i’s most recognized landmarks and offers hikers some of O‘ahu’s most breathtaking and spectacular views.
+DIAMOND HEAD , one of the best-known volcanic craters in the world, can be seen from the southeast coast of O‘ahu, not far from Waikīkī.
+A great adventure for the family, Diamond Head is one of Hawai‘i’s most recognized landmarks and offers hikers some of O‘ahu’s most breathtaking and spectacular views.

-At press time, Diamond Head State Monument (DHSM), was open 6 a.m.-4 p.m. every day except Wednesdays (closed Christmas and New Year’s Day).
-Due to COVID protocols, mask-wearing is required while visiting DHSM.
+DIAMOND HEAD STATE MONUMENT (DHSM) is open 6 a.m.-4 p.m. every day except Wednesdays (closed Christmas and New Year’s Day).
 Admission is $5 per person and is payable by credit card only (children under 3 are free, as are Hawai‘i residents).
 Parking is $10 per non-commercial vehicle.
 Parking for Hawai‘i residents with a valid ID is free.
 Gates close at 6 p.m.
 For more information, go to dlnr.hawaii.gov/dsp/parks/oahu/diamond-head-state- monument.

-The view from the summit of this 760-foot crater is well worth the climb.
+The view from the summit of this 760-foot crater is worth the climb.
 The steep trail to the top is mostly paved and defined by two sets of stairs.
 Allow about two hours for the 1.6-mile hike.
-It leads through a 225-foot tunnel and ends with a spectacular view of the island’s West Side.
+It leads through a 225-foot tunnel and ends with a spectacular view of the island’s Westside.
 Try it at sunrise.